-If you have no idea about the classic mythology and the best modern-day Greek mythology books, you can read the past’s best mythological books.
+If you have no idea about classic mythology and the best modern-day Greek mythology books, you can read the past’s best mythological books.
 Classical mythology in the eleventh edition is a part of the long-running mythology textbook. mythology is an entirely colorful textbook that translates Greek mythology from their mother tongue into modern English.
 Classical mythology educates past Greek myth and has grasped different parts of Greek culture.
-Traditional mythology is costly, however it has the most data and the most knowledge.
+Traditional mythology is costly, however, it has the most data and the most knowledge.

 There are lovely varieties of books on Greek mythology, particularly at the learner level.
 Different people consider Greek mythology to be semantic for various reasons.
 To some, these are beautiful stories and characters bigger than their lives have made for great literature.